 5. Accept the truth

 I have lost money on some transactions and I will lose money on future ones.
 I bought some trackers too late (already went up) and bought expensive ETFs while similar cheaper one were available.
-My view is that when it comes to investment you can’t get it perfect but it matters more to start early and to start somewhere, building your knowledge and experience in the process than actually waiting and waiting, reading countless books, looking for the Graal “ever-winning” strategy… All these delaying excuses are in fact the expression of our fear to fail.
-I had the same fear, despite working on a trading floor, I could not stand the idea of taking risk with my previous money, granted of long and hard working months for my company.
+My view is that when it comes to investments you can’t get it perfect but it matters more to start early and to start somewhere, building your knowledge and experience in the process than actually waiting and waiting, reading countless books, looking for the Graal “ever-winning” strategy… All these delaying excuses are in fact the expression of our fear to fail.
+I had the same fear, despite working on a trading floor, I could not stand the idea of taking risk with my money.
 I was wrong and today I am grateful to my friends who mentored me through the first steps of setting-up my investment portfolio.
 Another consideration put me on the track: inflation over the long run erodes the value of your savings.
-In other words, cash tend to depreciate over the long run, hence the purchasing power you may end up with will be actually less than what it was when you initially saved the money.
+In other words, cash tends to depreciate over the long run, hence the purchasing power you may end up with will be actually less than what it was when you initially saved the money.

-If you have read the post until here, you probably know more than most people how to start an investment portfolio aiming at generate recurring income and wealth appreciation.
-Yet, I strongly recommend you keep building your knowledge on investment by treating yourself the two books I recommended earlier, Tony Robbins’ Unshakable and Robert Kiyosaki’s Rich Dad Poor Dad.
-These bestsellers will help you to build up the concepts mentioned here and give you practical examples of portfolios, that you can potentially replicate.
-I also maintain a list of books that help me with money management and investments.
+If you have read the post until here, you probably know more than most people about starting an investment portfolio aiming at generate recurring income and wealth appreciation.
+Yet, I strongly recommend you keep building your knowledge on investment, primarily thanks to the books mentioned above but also take a look at this list of books that help me with money management and investments.

 Taking action – the most important step